emlys/eDNA-metadata/README.md

 Let's say the one-month coverage is sufficient.
 Instantiate a `RasterDatasetSeries` using that date range:

 ```
-RasterDatasetSeries(
+RasterDataset(
     path='LANDSAT/LC08/C01/T1_8DAY_NDVI',
     band='NDVI',
     date_range=('2019-01-01', '2019-02-01')
 )
 ```

 If the collection has more than one image in your chosen date range, they will be merged into one image using the `ee.ImageCollection.mosaic()` algorithm, and will be treated as one dataset.
-If you want to compare data from the same collection at different points in time, instantiate a `RasterDatasetSeries` for each date range.
+If you want to compare data from the same collection at different points in time, instantiate a `RasterDataset` for each date range.
 If you don't care so much about the time the imagery was taken, you can use a broad date range such as one year, which should provide good coverage.

 ### Vector datasets (Earth Engine `FeatureCollection` datasets)